TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Deployment.rst

 .. todo:: figure out how to describe that AdditionalConfiguration allows setting additional configuration ;) or exclude LocalConfiguration from repository and create with deployment on live whatever.

-To ensure a secure installation of TYPO3 on a production server, the following settings should be set:
+To ensure a secure installation of TYPO3 on a production server, the following settings need to be set:

 - :guilabel:`Admin Tools > Settings > Configuration Presets` The "Live" preset has to be chosen to make sure no debug output is displayed.
 - `HTTPS` should be used on production servers and :php:`$GLOBALS['TYPO3_CONF_VARS']['BE']['lockSSL']` should be set to `true`.